 For years i had been hunting for a good homemade biryani masala powder recipe that is suitable for home cooking that is not very pungent nor very spicy but should have a good and moderate aroma of spices.This particular recipe has been updated overtime for making it better.
 The original recipe that many of my blogger friends have tried from my blog is still the same except that i have added new ingredients to make it the best.
 To reduce your dish from becoming pungent, use in moderate quantities.

-To retain the aroma of the spice powders , make small packs of the powder using foil or freezer safe jars and freeze them and open and use them one after the other when you need it.
+To retain the aroma of the biryani masala powder , make small packs of the powder using foil or freezer safe jars and freeze them and open and use them one after the other when you need it.
 You can even mill the ingredients which is often the best.
-Please stick on to the quantity of ingredients mentioned for best results
+Please stick on to the quantity of ingredients mentioned for best results.

-2.cool the spices and powder in a blender or you can mill it, sieve and store in an airtight jar.
-I powder the left over again & sieve , repeating the process thrice.
+2. Cool the spices and powder in a blender or you can mill it, sieve and store in an airtight jar.
+I powder the left over again and sieve, repeating the process thrice.

-3. Store it in a clean airtight glass jar
+3. Store biryani masala powder in a clean airtight glass jar.

 - 1 bay leaf